 When it comes to American wines, California seems to get all the attention.
 But those who are laser-focused on Napa and Sonoma are missing out.
 Upstate New York has quietly earned a reputation for excellent wine, and New York wine country has blossomed into a wonderful tourist destination.

 To put New York’s wine industry into perspective, let’s turn to the latest research from the New York Wine & Grape Foundation.
-There are over 1,600 family vineyards and 400 wineries in New York alone.
+There are over 400 wineries and 1,600 New York State vineyards.
 This results in the production of over 175 million bottles of wine generating $408 million in local and state tax revenues.
 All told, it’s estimated that the New York wine industry generates $4.8 billion in economic benefits for the state of New York annually.

 But as any wine lover will tell you, wine isn’t just about business!
 It’s about an undying love for the fruit of the vine.
 Quality is more important than quantity and, fortunately, the wineries in New York excel in this sense as well!